 - React, on the other hand, is the most popular, has faster performance, and is the easiest to learn.

-- With regards to performance, it is all relative.
+- With regard to performance, it is all relative.
 While React offers faster performance, Angular provides a more comprehensive framework.
 So this will depend on your needs for the front-end framework.

 Now comes the important questions to ask yourself: